bootdotdev/blog/content/education/vibe-code-hell.md

 GPT-5 just dropped, and although it was another incremental improvement over GPT-4, to me it feels like the **smoking gun that AGI is not coming soon**.
 If GPT-5 was "AGI being achieved internally," _I don't know what AGI means_.

 To be clear, I use AI tools every day.
 Occasionally I find a well-scoped task I can offload to an agent.
-I use chatbots to double-check some of my work and bounce ideas around.
+I use chatbots ([t3.chat](https://t3.chat/) btw) to double-check some of my work and bounce ideas around.
 But frankly, I'm still unsure exactly how much more productive AI makes me.
 After all, it might just allow me to be more _lazy_, not more _productive_.

 A recent [2025 study](https://arxiv.org/abs/2507.09089) showed that a group of developers assumed (as I do) that AI makes them 20–25% more productive... but they found in practice that it actually slowed them down by 19%. _Not looking good for the 7 trillion dollar investment._